microsoft/api-guidelines/azure/Guidelines.md

 ### Focus on hero scenarios
 It is important to realize that writing an API is, in many cases, the easist part of providing a delightful developer experience.
-There are a large number of downstream activities for each API, e.g. testing, documenation, and creation of client libraries and examples.Focusing on hero scenarios reduces development, support, and maintenace costs; enables teams to align and reach consensus faster; and accelerates the time to delivery.
+There are a large number of downstream activities for each API, e.g. testing, documentation, and creation of client libraries and examples.Focusing on hero scenarios reduces development, support, and maintenace costs; enables teams to align and reach consensus faster; and accelerates the time to delivery.
 A tell tale sign of a service that has not focused on hero scenarios is "API drift," where endpoints are inconsistent, incomplete, or juxtaposed to one another.
 Service teams:

 :white_check_mark: **DO** define "hero scenarios" first, then the operations required, & then design the API